-Thomas DeLuca serves as an assistant professor with the department of Educational Leadership and Policy Studies in the School of Education at the University of Kansas.
-Dr. DeLuca earned his PhD at Michigan State University, as well as earning an MEd in Educational Leadership and an MBA from Grand Valley State University in Grand Rapids, Michigan.
-In addition to his academic background, Dr. DeLuca's experience in K-12 public education includes serving as a teacher, principal, and finance director in both rural and urban districts.
-Dr. DeLuca also enjoyed 11 years with a Fortune 500 company where he worked in technology, finance, and international sales.
+Thomas A. DeLuca proudly serves the students of Kansas and western Missouri through his face-to-face (Ed.D.) and blended/hybrid (MSE) courses on KU’s Lawrence and Edwards campuses.
+In addition to his academic background, his experience serving local community school districts as a teacher, principal, and finance director in both rural and urban districts inform both his research and his teaching.
+Dr. DeLuca also enjoyed 11 years with a Fortune 500 company where he worked in technology, finance, and international sales and support.

-Professor DeLuca's research focuses on four key areas: the politics of K-12 education finance and policy, the influence of empirical evidence in decision-making and resource allocation, alternative service delivery models, and the structure and economics of K-12 educational organizations.
+Professor DeLuca's research focuses on three key areas: the politics of K-12 education finance and policy, the influence of empirical evidence with data-informed decision-making and resource allocation, and the structure and economics of K-12 educational organizations.

 - Educational finance

 - School and District Resource Management

 - School administrator preparation and licensure